sateffen/node-module-confinement/README.md

 or redirect modules to load to different ones.

 You can set up a blacklist and a whitelist for this confinement.
 You can tell the confinement to prevent node internal modules completely, only allowing a few ones by whitelist.
-That's useful when loading code you don't know or trust, like packages from npm or plugins for your software.
+Additionally, you can redirect require calls to your own modules, like redirecting `fs` to `safe-fs`, which provides a trusted subset of fs-access.

 If anything defies the confinement, an error is thrown to prevent anything bad from happening.
 The error tells you which confinement was defied and which module did this.

-Additionally, you can define redirects of modules to load to different modules.
-You can use this to redirect calls to `fs` to your own version of `fs` for example, to filter filesystem functions as well.

-This module integrates deeply in node by providing a proxy for the `require` method.
-There shouldn't be any difference, except an error when something not allowed is happening.

-Additionally, there is an option do install some more "addons", which setup traps, or harden security.
+On top of all that, this module comes with some "addons", which allow you to setup some traps to prevent unwanted code execution methods.

+## Why

+Using dependencies is dangerous.
+Installing simple npm-packages might download tons of other unknown dependencies, which you can't review all.
+If only one of such dependencies contain malicious code, you're screwed.

+This module helps to reduce the attack-surface, as you can limit access to node internal modules or critical configuration files.
+That way bad code leads to an error, preventing bad stuff from happening.

+So this module helps with preventing supply-chain-attacks or dependency-attacks, and helps to secure your application by simply enforcing policies.

 ## API